-The engineers are now beginning work to see if their biomimetic muscle can be used to repair actual muscle injuries and disease.
+The engineers are now beginning work to see if their biomimetic muscles can be used to repair actual muscle injuries and diseases.

 This work was supported by a National Science Foundation Graduate Research Fellowship and the National Institute of Arthritis and Musculoskeletal and Skin Diseases (AR055226).